 Installing anti-virus software will help prevent any viruses that may attack your computer through adware, as well as a secure removal option.
-If an antivirus program is installed, be sure to back up your files and data before starting a scan to remove any adware on your device.
+If an antivirus program is install, be sure to back up your files and data before starting a scan to remove any adware on your device.

 Protection against adware and spyware is recommended.
 It’s a way to help protect your computer and personal identity information from cyber criminals and hackers.
 When detecting malicious programs, the RAM Anti-virus program scans the memory and disk drives of the computer.
 If adware or other malware is detect, these files are clean, delete, or quarantined until the user can decide what to do with them.

 - Read the software license agreements and privacy statements.
 Invest 10 minutes and find out how your information can be collect by the software.
 This can avoid costly problems later.

 - Make sure that a software vendor is legitimate before downloading it.